 Starbuck’s uses pumpkin spice sauce to flavor its cold cream.
 For this recipe, I am using pumpkin spice syrup because I already have it for making PSL’s at home.
 However, I will list some pumpkin spice sauces that you can try, too.

-Combine one cup of half and half with 4 pumps (about a 1/4 cup) pumpkin spice syrup into a jar.
-To make light work, use a handheld frother, OR shake the jar vigorously until the mixture starts to foam, and slightly thicken.
+Combine 1/2 cup heavy whipping cream with 2 pumps (about two tablespoons) pumpkin spice sauce into a jar.
+To make light work, use a handheld frother, OR a blender.
+It’s possible to do this by hand, it’ll just take longer– shake the jar vigorously until the mixture starts to foam, and thickens.

 Making Starbuck’s Pumpkin Spice Cold Brew…